Löggulíf

 Löggulíf (English: A Policeman's Life) is an Icelandic comedy film released in 1985, directed by Þráinn Bertelsson and stars Eggert Þorleifsson and Karl Ágúst Úlfsson.
 It is the last film in the Líf trilogy and a sequel to Nýtt líf and Dalalíf.

 Synopsis

-Con artists Þór and Danni operate a pet services where they attempt to sell an international falcon smuggler chickens disguised as falcons.
-After a series of coincidences, the duo end up being enlisted into the Icelandic Police much to the displeasure of the police chief who is forced to set them loose on the streets without any training or preparation.
-There they manage to get themselves into incredible amount trouble and need to deal with, among other things, a gang of elderly women, a high speed chase through the city and a drunk at Arnarhóll.
+Con artists Þór and Danni operate a pet services where they attempt to sell international falcon smuggler chickens disguised as falcons.
+After a series of coincidences, the duo ends up being enlisted into the Icelandic Police, much to the displeasure of the police chief, who is forced to set them loose on the streets without any training or preparation.
+There, they manage to get themselves into an incredible amount of trouble and need to deal with, among other things, a gang of elderly women, a high-speed chase through the city, and a drunk at Arnarhóll.